sherfert/GTR/README.md

   and to convert JavaScript and Python files to trees.
 - **pdf2tree** Independent library.
 A shell script that uses pdfminer's dumppdf can convert PDF to XML files.
 A Java executable can convert these XML files back to PDFs.
+- **pdf-scrutinizer** A command line tool that detects malicious contents in PDF files.

 Result presentation
 ===================